Division of Longshore and Harbor Workers' Compensation (DLHWC)

 Give written notice of your injury to your employer on Form LS-201 (Notice of Employee's Injury or Death) within 30 days.
 Additional time is provided for certain hearing loss and occupational disease claims.

-File a written claim for compensation with the OWCP district office having jurisdiction of your claim on Form LS-203 (Employee's Claim for Compensation) within one year after the date of injury or last payment of compensation, whichever is later.
+File a written claim for compensation with the OWCP on Form LS-203 (Employee's Claim for Compensation) within one year after the date of injury or last payment of compensation, whichever is later.
 The time for filing claims in certain occupational disease cases has been extended to two years.

 Give written notice of the employee's death to the employer on Form LS-201 (Notice of Employee's Injury or Death) within 30 days.
-File a written claim for compensation on Form LS-262 (Claim for Death Benefits) with the OWCP district office having jurisdiction of your claim within one year after the date of the employee's death.
+File a written claim for compensation on Form LS-262 (Claim for Death Benefits) with the OWCP within one year after the date of the employee's death.

 The employer should notify its insurance carrier or, if it is self insured, its claims administrator, as soon as it has knowledge of an injury.
 Medical treatment, if needed, should be authorized immediately.
 An Employer's First Report of Injury, Form LS-202, must be filed with the OWCP district office having jurisdiction within 10 days of the injury if it causes loss of one or more work shifts.
 The Form LS-202 may be filed electronically.
 View information and instructions here.
 Additional forms and notices, as well as medical reports, should be filed with the OWCP as regulations require.